3-part Christian and Biblical series to discussing sex with your children:

 This series of biblical studies is designed to help parents to talk meaningfully with children about sex.

-7 lessons cover all the basics, complete with Bible verses to help teach your children about sexuality.
+7 lessons cover all the basics to help teach your children about sexuality.

-I’m going through it with Tori and Kate and my son, Alex, listens in to some of it.
+I’m going through it with Tori and Katie and my young son, Alex, listens in to some of it.

 I realize they’re already ashamed of the correct words.